-- 11. (1) Development charges set out in Schedule "B" and Schedule "C" shall be calculated and payable in full in money by certified cheque or by provision of services as may be agreed upon, or by credit granted under the Act, on the date that the first building permit is issued in relation to a building or structure on land to which a development charge applies, or in a manner or at a time otherwise lawfully agreed upon with the municipality. - (2) Where development charges apply to land in relation to which a building permit is required, the building permit shall not be issued until the development charges has been paid in full. - (3) Notwithstanding subsections (1) and (2), an owner may enter into an agreement with the municipality to provide for the payment in full of a

-- development charge before building permit issuance or later than the issuing of a building permit. - (4) The charge, referenced in Schedule "C" is payable the date this by-law comes into force without phasing in the quantum of the charge.
+- 11. (1) Development charges set out in Schedules "B" to "D" shall be calculated and payable in full in money by certified cheque or by provision of services as may be agreed upon, or by credit granted under the Act, on the date that the first building permit is issued in relation to a building or structure on land to which a development charge applies, or in a manner or at a time otherwise lawfully agreed upon with the municipality. - (2) Where development charges apply to land in relation to which a building permit is required, the building permit shall not be issued until the development charges has been paid in full. - (3) Notwithstanding subsections (1) and (2), an owner may enter into an agreement with the municipality to provide for the payment in full of a development charge before building permit issuance or later than the issuing of a building permit. - (4) The charges, referenced in Schedule "B" are payable the date this by-law comes into force and will remain effective until July 31, 2016.
+The newly calculated rates as presented in Schedules "C" and "D" will become effective on August 1, 2016 and remain in force until the expiry of this by-law.